-It is further recommended that \$12,500 in matching funds be allocated under The Regents' Endowment Program and used to increase the endowment to a total of \$37,500.
+Further, \$12,500 in matching funds will be allocated under The Regents' Endowment Program and will be used to increase the endowment to a total of \$37,500.

 Income earned from the endowment will be used to support research initiatives, including research fellows, visiting lecturers, and partial support of conferences at the Harry Ransom Humanities Research Center.